 Making payments with your Bod card: Upay

 Upay is a secure cashless system which allows the user to top up their Bod card and pay for food and other items with that card.

 Your card will come with some credit pre-applied to help your first week at Exeter College go smoothly.
 This will be collected subsequently through your battels account.
-You can add further credit to your Bod card over the internet or using cash on the Turl Street site at the Porters’ Lodge (9.00am – 6.00pm) and in the Undercroft Bar (6.00pm – 11.00pm).
+You can add further credit to your Bod card via the Upay website or using cash on the Turl Street site at the Porters’ Lodge (9.00am – 6.00pm) and in the Undercroft Bar (6.00pm – 11.00pm).
 Bod cards are presented at the point of sale and the cashless account is debited accordingly.

-To find out about paying for formal dinner (second hall) with your Bod card click here.
+Visit the Formal Hall page for more information about paying for formal dinner (second hall) with your Bod card.

 If you experience any issues with your Upay account please contact the Catering Services Manager, Lesley O’Donovan, in the first instance.